- Quick Search

 - Search Terms Report- Magento 2.

 Magento 2 upgrade has brought in certain improvements to Magento.
 Site search is a very important feature for any e-commerce store and Magento search has always been one of Magento’s weak point.
-In this article, we will see whether
+In this article, we will see how to configure magento 2 for the best search experience.

 Magento 2 offers